codeuniversity/student-council/statute/statute.md

 6. Entrepreneurship,
 7. Partnerships.

-The student representatives in CODEs Academic Senate are elected pursuant to § 16(2).
+In addition, student representatives in CODEs Academic Senate are elected pursuant to § 16(2).
 Student representatives in the Academic Senate can be; but are not required to be members of the Student Council.

-(5) Student members appointed to university Senate are not ex officio members of the Student Council.
+(5) Student representatives in CODEs Academic Senate are not ex officio members of the Student Council.
 They shall coordinate with the Council and may be invited as guests (§ 18(5)).

 ## 4 - Elections to the organs of the student body